Instruct Us DirectlyFind out more

 We do not conduct any automated decision-making on personal data.

-We will generally keep personal data for as long as we have a lawful basis, and where that lawful basis comes to an end, foror case data for at least 6 months 3 years thereafter, for the purposes of litigation and record-keeping.
+We will generally keep case data for as long as is necessary for the purposes set out above, and where the purposes comes to an end, for case data for at least 6 years thereafter, for the purposes of complaints, dealing with any resulting litigation and record-keeping.
 We will keep applicant data, for 2 years after the end of the recruitment exercise.

 Our mailing list